Minibattle/Meta-Quest-Affiliate-Codes/README.md

 ## Meta Quest Affiliate Codes
-A list of discount codes for games, apps and hardware on the Meta Quest Store.
+A list of discount codes for games, apps, and hardware on the Meta Quest Store.
 Using any of these will give you a price cut (usually of 10% off).
 Request games via pull requests and they'll usually be added within a day of request.

 # Hardware
 - [Meta Quest 3s](https://www.meta.com/affiliates/275DUwELSB) ($30 in store credit)